tahanaveed97/tahanaveed97/README.md

 - 🔹 Led multiple AI/ML projects from R&D to production across industries
 - 🔹 Developed real-time vision systems for industrial and automation use cases
 - 🔹 Mentor and guide junior developers and AI interns
-- 🔹 Contributor to open-source projects and Kaggle competitions

 ---